mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 The validator will run when the script-uxto is spent, and it corresponds to `Cancel` and `Resolve` operations, which are the only two constructors of :code:`EscrowRedeemer` type.
-In both cases we have to check that the control token is burned.
+In both cases we have to check that the control token is burned and only one script utxo is spent.
+The latter check is important for preventing `double satisfaction attacks <https://plutus.readthedocs.io/en/latest/reference/writing-scripts/common-weaknesses/double-satisfaction.html>`_.

 .. code:: haskell